wowwood/HHI-Site/content/_index.md

 With over 30 years of professional experience, we have a wide range of skills to bring to the table.
 Providing a personal service to every customer is our top priority.

 We offer a number of services, including:
-* Gardens & Landscaping
+* Gardens & landscaping
-* Outbuildings & Sheds
+* Outbuildings & sheds
 * Patios
-* Outdoor Kitchen & Dining
+* Outdoor kitchen & dining
 * Indoor renovation and interior design
-* Home Offices
+* Home offices
-* Living Areas
+* Living areas
 * Kitchens
 * Bathrooms
 * Carpentry